srp250/SI206_FinalProj/README.md

 The above will require user to create an account and also to create a script-based application

-•	Data Source 1: Making a request to the Reddit API to access Subreddit data o	Make a request with limit 10 to get 10 records per the 45 popular subreddits that I specify in popular_subreddits o	Create a class, Post, to store the title, subreddit name, time created, permalink, gilded value (if any), and upvote score of 10           posts within a subreddit o	Populate Subreddits and Posts database tables from reddit.db database with above data o	get_reddit_auth() and get_token()
+# Data Source 1: Making a request to the Reddit API to access Subreddit data
+Make a request with limit 10 to get 10 records per the 45 popular subreddits that I specify in popular_subreddits

+Create a class, Post, to store the title, subreddit name, time created, permalink, gilded value (if any), and upvote score of 10           posts within a subreddit

+Populate Subreddits and Posts database tables from reddit.db database with above data<br />
+      o	get_reddit_auth() and get_token()
               ♣	Use CLIENT_ID and CLIENT_SECRET with requests.auth.HTTPBasicAuth
               ♣	Request to "https://www.reddit.com/api/v1/access_token" to get access